-Working capital at March 3, 2024 was lower compared to February 26, 2023.
-Decreases in cash and cash equivalents and marketable securities, and inventories and increases in accrued expenses and accrued income taxes were partially offset by higher accounts receivable and lower dividends payable and accounts payable.
+Working capital at March 2, 2025 decreased \$8.2 million compared to March 3, 2024.
+Decreases in cash and cash equivalents and marketable securities and higher current income taxes payable were partially offset by higher inventories and accounts receivable, as well as lower accounts payable.

-The Company's current ratio (the ratio of current assets to current liabilities) was 10.2 to 1 at March 3, 2024 compared to 4.4 to 1 at February 26, 2023.
+The Company's current ratio (the ratio of current assets to current liabilities) was 9.7 to 1 at March 2, 2025 compared to 10.2 to 1 at March 3, 2024.